Skip to content

 Installation

-Theia installs in two parts: a Python environment and GUI scripts under /Library/Application Support/Theia, and a set of small "bridge" scripts that tell DaVinci Resolve how to launch each tool from its Scripts menu.
-A single installer handles both.
+A single installer handles both parts of Theia: a Python environment and GUI scripts under /Library/Application Support/Theia, and a set of small "bridge" scripts that tell DaVinci Resolve how to launch each tool from its Scripts menu.

 Prerequisites